“Central bankers, businessmen, and investors continually try to beat History to a pulp, but History always wins the

-He publishes Thoughts from the Frontline through Mauldin Economics, of which he is Chairman.
+He publishes Thoughts from the Frontline through Mauldin Economics, of which he is co-founder.
 Mauldin Economics publishes a growing number of investing resources, including both free and paid publications aimed at helping investors thrive in today's challenging economy.

 Additionally, John’s books have appeared on the New York Times best-seller list four times.
 His current book count (because he always has at least one more in the works) is six:

 - Bull's Eye Investing: Targeting Real Returns in a Smoke and Mirrors Market